eliemichel/WebGPU-raii/README.md

 A step by step introduction about its design is available in [the RAII chapter](https://eliemichel.github.io/LearnWebGPU/advanced-techniques/raii.html) of the LearnWebGPU guide.

-**⚠️Disclaimer** *This is an early release that I don't find entierly satisfying, see the Limitations section below.*

 Basic Usage
 -----------